South Korea Bucket List – the complete list of things worth doing

 Seoul off the beaten path

-One of the most charming neighborhoods in Seoul, Buam-dong is still a hidden gem less explored by tourists.
+One of the most charming neighborhoods in Seoul, Buam-dong is still a hidden gem that tourists explore less.

-Don’t come here for cosmetics or tourist attractions, because you will be disappointed.
-However, this is the place to go to if you are looking for local art galleries, narrow streets with breathtaking views, pretty cafes, and some of the best local restaurants in town.
+Don’t come here for cosmetics or tourist attractions because you will be disappointed.
+However, this is the place to go if you are looking for local art galleries, narrow streets with breathtaking views, pretty cafes, and some of the best local restaurants in town.

-We really enjoyed this area and went back whenever we had a chill afternoon or wanted to enjoy a coffee with a view.
+We enjoyed this area and returned whenever we had a chill afternoon or wanted to enjoy a coffee with a view.

 Participate in a traditional Korean wedding ceremony

-Traditional (and modern) Korean weddings are a bit different than what you might expect.
-They only last a few hours, and there are certain ceremonies that must be followed.
+Traditional (and modern) Korean weddings differ slightly from what you expect.
+They only last a few hours, and certain ceremonies must be followed.

 Take the cable car in Yeosu

-If you manage to make it all the way to the southern part of the peninsula, Yeosu is a great place where to spend a few days exploring.
+If you make it to the southern part of the peninsula, Yeosu is a great place to spend a few days exploring.

 Even if you go there on a day trip from Busan, you should not skip going on a ride in the cable car.
 The view is stunning!

-While that might not be the first thing you want to see in South Korea, it is still a cool experience to have on a day trip from Seoul.
+While that might not be the first thing you want to see in South Korea, it is still a cool experience on a day trip from Seoul.

-Usually done together with a visit to the Garden of Morning Calm and Nami Island, Petite France is a cool-themed village set in between the mountains of Gapyeong.
+Usually done with a visit to the Garden of Morning Calm and Nami Island, Petite France is a cool-themed village between the mountains of Gapyeong.

 Blend in with the expats in Itaewon

-When we first moved to Seoul everyone was telling us we should search for apartments in Itaewon.
-That’s mainly because the area is one of the favorites amongst expats coming to Seoul.
+When we first moved to Seoul, everyone told us we should search for apartments in Itaewon.
+That’s mainly because the area is one of the favorites among expats.

 Even though we ended up staying in a more traditional residential area, Itaewon is still cool to explore.
-With lots of international restaurants, cool clubs, and bars, this is the place to go to when you want to have a “less-Korean” night out.
+With many international restaurants, cool clubs, and bars, it’s the place to go to have a “less-Korean” night out.

 See a bamboo forest at Ahopsan Forest (아홉산숲)